reshmabidikar/slate/source/includes/_account.md

 **Returns**

-If successful, returns a status code of 201 and an empty body.
+If successful, returns a status code of 201 and a list of Tag objects.

 ### Retrieve all tags